bmesbuildteamucla/bmesbuildteamucla.github.io/README.md

 ## Announcements:

 * Welcome to the Build Team Website for 2021-2022!
-* We look forward to reading your applications and a productive year ahead!
+* Interviews will be conducted this Friday, Saturday, and Sunday.

 ## Important Links:
 * [BMES Website](http://bmes.seas.ucla.edu/){:target="_blank"}